SECaaS (Security as a Service)

 For several years now, we have been evolving our technologies towards Cloud environmentsThe growth of environments SaaS, PaaS and IaaS have been spectacular and most medium and large enterprises already have part of their infrastructure in public cloud environments.

 Although more obscure by its acronym SECaaS (security as a service) was one of the first services to be offered as an on-line service.
-Those of us who are a few years old lived through the time when the antivirus companies offered to check your computer remotely and, as far as I remember, this was the first service that was offered as an online service. first SECaaS service to be generalised
+Those of us who are a few years old lived through the time when the antivirus companies offered to check your computer remotely and, as far as I remember, this was the first time they offered this service. first SECaaS service to be generalised

-But the evolution of security has also turned towards being a shared service, we can now contract VPN without having a terminator on our premises, or a proxy that allows us to filter traffic and of course the fashionable piece, the SIEMs are moving to Cloud environments or are already natively born, A clear example is Azure Sentinel.
+But the evolution of security has also turned towards being a shared service, now we can hire VPN without having a terminator in our facilities, or a proxy that allows us to filter traffic and of course the fashionable piece, the SIEMs are moving to Cloud environments or are already natively born, A clear example is Azure Sentinel.

 But why is it better to have these services in SECaaS, Well, there are several reasons, which I will describe below: